mpatrajs/Car-parking-project/README.md

 You should see following web page layout afterwards:

 You can get access to the Postgres database using pgAdmin, which runs at port 5555 http://localhost:5555/ User Name: admin@gmail.com Password: password If you don't see the database, than: Ø Click Add New Server Ø Type in all necessary information: General: Name: postgres Connection: Host: car-parking-db Port: 5432 Maintenance database: postgres Username: postgres Password: postgres Ø Press "Save" In Browser -> Database -> Schemas -> Tables you can see postgres tables Virtual machine

-GitHub runner automatically downloads all changes from GitHub and pushes them to the Virtual machine.
-Our frontend can be found here: http://10.125.22.135:7001/ You can access to it only using Cognizant "Associate" network.
-(Or VPN, but we don't know how to set up it, so welcome to the office!)

 pom.xml dependencies Usage: for Ø spring-boot-starter-web